netdata/netdata/packaging/installer/methods/source.md

     -   OpenSSL 1.0.2 or newer _or_ LibreSSL 3.0.0 or newer.
 -   dbengine metric storage:
     -   liblz4 r129 or newer
-    -   OpenSSL 1.0 or newer (LibreSSL _amy_ work, but is largely untested).
+    -   OpenSSL 1.0 or newer _or_ LibreSSL 3.0.0 or newer.
 -   Netdata Cloud support:
     -   A working internet connection
     -   A recent version of CMake
     -   OpenSSL 1.0.2 or newer _or_ LibreSSL 3.0.0 or newer.
     -   JSON-C (may be provided by the user as shown below, or by the system)
     -   protobuf (Google Protocol Buffers) and protoc compiler
+-   Machine Learning support:
+    -   A working C++ compiler
+-   eBPF monitoring support on Linux:
+    -   libelf 0.0.6 or newer (for legacy eBPF) _or_ libelf 0.5 or newer (for CO-RE)

 ## Preparing the source tree